AtrCheema/AI4Water/README.md

 ### Multiple Inputs
-In order to build more complex models, where a list takes more than one inputs, you can specify the `inputs` dictionary for a layer and specify which inputs the layer uses.
+In order to build more complex models, where a list takes more than one inputs, you can specify the `inputs` key for a layer and specify which inputs the layer uses.
 The `value` of the `inputs` dictionary must be a `list` in this case whose members must be the names of the layers which have been defined earlier.